Policy

 c.

-merely a continuation of the predecessor.
+The successor is merely a continuation of the predecessor; or

 d.

-workers’ compensation law.
+obligations under the workers' compensation law.

 2.

-following three conditions are met:
+successor if the following three conditions are met:

 a.

-other connection between the predecessor and successor, BWC does not consider
+family relationship or other connection between the predecessor and successor,

-the sale of the entity to be a material change in ownership.
+BWC does not consider the sale of the entity to be a material change in

 b.

-There is a change in
+There is a change in governing classification.

 c.

-There is a change in
+There is a change in process and hazard.

 i.

-total change in operations or industrial pursuit, or a totally new way of
+There must be a total change in operations or industrial pursuit, or a

-performing the work, such as providing the service or handling the material,
+totally new way of performing the work, such as providing the service or

-be required.
+& Hygiene may be required.

 ii.